raspberrypilearning/getting-started-with-picamera/en/step_4.md

-## Using the camera
+## How to control the Camera Module via the command line

-Now your camera is connected and the software is enabled, you can get started by trying out the command line tools `raspistill` and `raspivid`.
+Now your Camera Module is connected and the software is enabled, try out the command line tools `raspistill` and `raspivid`.

 - Open a terminal window by clicking the black monitor icon in the taskbar:

 ![Open terminal](images/open-terminal-annotated.png)

-- Enter the following command to take a still picture using the camera and save it to the desktop:
+- Type in the following command to take a still picture and save it to the Desktop:

 ```bash
 raspistill -o Desktop/image.jpg